Sanmariesss/-AIML-PROJECT-24-25---group-16---304231/README.md

 - **Error Distribution**:
   The scatter around the line appears relatively consistent, meaning the prediction errors are fairly evenly distributed and do not show strong systematic bias.

+This visualization makes it easier to spot patterns, like how the model handles typical values well but struggles a bit with extreme cases.
 # Conclusions
 - Placeholder for final takeaways and future directions.